LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 Do the same for the corresponding large-spread ensemble by changing the model path.

+We provide a Python script to reproduce the parts of Table 3.
+Execute the following command to reproduce the results for a specific dataset:

+`python3 generate_table_3.py mnist26/fashion_mnist0-3/rewema/webspam 1`

 ### Figure 3

 Run <em>test_analyzer_scalability.py</em> in the <em>src</em> folder.
 It requires: